pointfreeco/sqlite-data/Sources/SQLiteDataCore/Documentation.docc/Articles/CloudKit.md

 ## Setting up your project

-The steps to set up your SharingGRDB project for CloudKit synchronization are the [same for setting up][setup-cloudkit-apple] any other kind of project for CloudKit:
+The steps to set up your SQLiteData project for CloudKit synchronization are the [same for setting up][setup-cloudkit-apple] any other kind of project for CloudKit:

   * Follow the [Configuring iCloud services] guide for enabling iCloud entitlements in your project.